dariomatias-dev/scroll_infinity/README.md

 # Scroll Infinity

-Scroll Infinity is a Flutter widget that provides an infinite scrolling list with support for paginated data loading, including loading, error, and empty states handling.
+**Scroll Infinity** is a Flutter widget that provides an infinite scrollable list with built-in support for paginated data loading.
+It handles loading, empty, and error states, and offers flexible customization options.

 ## Installation